EarthScope/ringserver/doc/ringserver.md

 ## <a id='multi-protocol-support'>Multi-Protocol Support</a>

-<p >Network listening ports can respond to all supported protocols (SeedLink, DataLink and HTTP) for non-TLS ports.
-The first command received by the server is used to determine which protocol is being used by the client, all subsequent communication is expected in this protocol.
-Listening ports configured for TLS encryption can only support a single protocol that must be specified.</p>
+<p >Network listening ports can respond to all supported protocols: SeedLink, DataLink and HTTP/WebSocket.
+If more than one protocol is configured for a port, the first command received by the server is used to determine which protocol is being used by the client, all subsequent communication is expected in this protocol.</p>

 <p >Both IPv4 and IPv6 protocol families are supported by default (if supported by the system).</p>

 <p >The network protocols and families allowed by any given listening port can be set by adding flags to the port specification.
-See the available flags in the <b>Listen</b> description of the ringserver config file example, or by using the <b>-C</b> command line option to print a config file.</p>
+See the available flags in the <b>ListenPort</b> description of the reference config file printed using the <b>-C</b> command line option.</p>

 <p >Examples of adding flags to a port specification:</p>

 <pre >
   <b>-L "18000 SeedLink HTTP"</b>        : CLI, SeedLink and HTTP on port 18000
-  <b>-SL "18000 IPv4 TLS"</b>            : CLI, SeedLink via TLS on port 18000, IPv4 only
+  <b>-SL "18500 TLS IPv4"</b>            : CLI, SeedLink via TLS on port 18500, IPv4 only
   <b>RS_LISTEN_PORT="8080 HTTP IPv6"</b> : EnvVar, HTTPS on port 8080, IPv6 only
   <b>ListenPort 16000 DataLink</b>       : Config file, DataLink on port 16000
 </pre>